semianenka/python/README.md

 # Python

-Note: Each task in separate file.
+Note: Use separate file for each task.

 # Task 1